-Principle 2: Structure the Board to add value

-RECOMMENDATION
+PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE

-WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS

-2.1 Nominations committee

-The Company has not established a nomination committee.
+RECO RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 2.1 Nominations committee The Company has not established a nomination committee.
 The ASX Recommendations acknowledge that such committees may not be required for smaller boards.
 The Board is of the opinion that it is appropriate for a company the size of Waterco for matters that come under the purview of a nomination committee to be undertaken by the Board through the Remuneration Committee.
 Furthermore, the Board has established processes in place to raise and address issues that would otherwise be considered by a nomination committee.

-The Board comprises an executive Chairman who is also the Group Chief Executive Officer (CEO), an Executive Director and three Non-Executive Directors.
-The Board views each of the three Non-Executive directors as being independent.
+The Board comprises an Executive Chairman who is also the Group Chief Executive Officer (CEO), an Executive Director and three Non-Executive Directors.
+The Board views each of the three Non-Executive Directors as being independent.
 The Board's membership is reviewed periodically to ensure that it maintains an appropriate mix of skills, qualifications and experience.
-In particular the Board has identified skills and experience in corporate finance, international trade and international business environment, marketing and accounting and technical and industry knowledge in the water treatment and pool industries to be important.
+In particular, the Board has identified skills and experience in corporate finance, international trade and international business environment, marketing and accounting and technical and industry knowledge in the water treatment and pool industries to be important.
 The Board composition represents diversity in gender, age, ethnicity and background.
 At each Annual General Meeting (AGM), one third of the directors (excluding the CEO) and any director appointed to fill a casual vacancy since the previous AGM must retire but may stand for re-election.
 The Company achieved its preferred Board composition of at least five directors during the Reporting Period, with a majority of Non-Executive (and, where possible, independent) Directors.